 The internet is full of fabulous facts about everything from current events to the history basket weaving.
 Because of this, as we research for our daily content on food trucks, food carts and street food, we stumble upon some items of knowledge that we just did not know.
 We have decided when these fun facts pop up, that we would share them with our readers in our section titled “Did You Know?”

-For today’s Did You Know fun food facts we will look at Chocolate.
+For today’s Did You Know we will look at Chocolate fun facts.

 The Facts: Chocolate is a processed, typically sweetened food produced from the seed of the tropical Theobroma cacao tree.
 Cacao has been cultivated for at least three millennia in Mexico, Central America, and Northern South America.
 Its earliest documented use is around 1100 BC.